Food-borne Neurotoxins and Tinnitus: Sweet & Salty Poison

 Glutathione is the primary antioxidant within the inner ear.
 It is the first line of defense when excess glutamate is produced by damage to inner ear hair cells.
 Glutathione fights to neutralize this excess glutamate until it is finally overwhelmed and the hair cell dies.
 This is the beginning stage of hearing loss and tinnitus.

-Michael Seidman, MD was granted a US patent on a combination of Acetyl-L-Carnitine, Alpha Lipoic Acid, Coenzyme Q10 and Glutathione.
+Michael Seidman, MD was granted a US patent for Anti-Age / Energy Formula a combination of Acetyl-L-Carnitine, Alpha Lipoic Acid, Coenzyme Q10 and Glutathione.
 There are thee other patent applications under consideration for this product.
 The patent that is granted relates to its benefit with hearing loss.
 The other patent applications are for; 1 – Enhancement of mitochondrial function, 2 – Natural increase in energy production, and 3 – Positive support (when taken two/three times daily) on neurodegenerative disorders including Alzheimer’s and Parkinson’s diseases.